dbojan/csvEdit_Esmeralda/README.md

 ### changes:

+-changes in 2025-01-02-1
+ added support for multiple kodiprop tags todo add extvlcopts and kodiprop to checking validity of urls. todo find desktop player that supports kodiprop tags

--changes in 2021-10-20-1
+-changes in 2024-10-20-1
  set 'ctrl h' for search and replace (in selected cells)
  todo: maybe add 'do not use --no-config' for mpv

 -changes 2024-10-06-1
  added support for referrer and 'user agent' in doubleclick (#extvlcopt) for mpv. not yet for testing channels using ffprobe
 (ffprobe does use 'user agent=ffprobe')

 -changes in 2024-10-05-1